joshbruce/content-joshbruce.com/content/web-development/on-constraints/internet-bandwidth/content.md

 - 244 characters of HTML: 2k
 - 100 character of CSS: 1k
 - 300 characters of JS: 2k
-- Roughly 0.3 seconds as 14kbs
+- Roughly 0.3 seconds at 14kbs

 So small that the sky's almost the limit on what we could add visually.